I came from winter in the north to summer

 you will die.
 He let a truck crammed with children pass.

-The river-smell did not reach the provincias, and my eye could not reach
+The river-smell did not reach the provincias, and my eye could

 the other side of the river, so the river became the sea—